RobertDae/CCD-Flowdesign-Description/Input to Functional Units.md

 `... f(...) { ... }`

-Whatever is flowing into the functional unit becomes the parameters of the function:
+Whatever data is flowing into the functional unit becomes the parameters of the function:

 |  	|   Explanation	|
 |---	|---	|